- What is Business Analysis?

 It is important to note that BA keeps refining and adjusting the descriptions of the functional requirements throughout the development stage.
 It is done so that by the time it will come to the development of the function it will be thoroughly described and adapted according to the current state of things.

-On testing stage, BA is involved in developing and refining comprehensive acceptance criteria for test scripts of the various modules of the program.
+On the testing stage, BA is involved in developing and refining comprehensive acceptance criteria for test scripts of the various modules of the program.

 It involves a combination of functional walkthroughs, user impersonations and also user acceptance tests.